Who is Brian Thompson, the UnitedHealthcare CEO shot dead in Manhattan?

 Thompson held other positions over his 20 years at the company, including chief financial officer for UnitedHealthcare's Employer and Individual, Community and State and Medicare and Retirement businesses.
 He also served as the financial controller for UnitedHealthcare's Employer and Individual business and was a director in the company's corporate development division.

+"Health care should be easier for people," Thompson said at the time.
+"We are cognizant of the challenges.
+But navigating a future through value-based care unlocks a situation where the … family doesn't have to make the decisions on their own."

+In 2023, Thompson earned total compensation of $10.2 million, according to a disclosure by UnitedHealth Group.

 Before joining UnitedHealth Group, Thompson worked as a certified public accountant at accounting firm PwC, according to his biography on networking site LinkedIn.
-Thompson graduated from the University of Iowa in 1997 with a bachelor's degree in business administration and most recently resided in Minnesota.
+Thompson graduated from the University of Iowa in 1997 with a bachelor's degree in business administration and most recently resided in Maple Grove, Minnesota.

 Following the shooting, UnitedHealthcare canceled its Wednesday meeting with Wall Street analysts and investors, which Thompson had been scheduled to attend.